AISec-EWHA/KF-tbcrawler/README.md

 ## 3. Keywords

 For our work, we utilized the [Keyword Tool website](https://keywordtool.io/) to extract the top 273 frequently searched keywords as monitored keywords.
-However, you can change the `top_273.txt` file for any keywords you want to visit.
+However, you can change the `sites.txt` file for any keywords you want to visit.

 ## 4. Contacts
 Please contact us if you have any questions about KF-Crawler.